Rho's Guide: Top 5 VCs for E-Commerce Platform Startups

 • Industries of focus: Business software, SaaS, FinTech, E-commerce platforms

-• Investment approach: Leads rounds at the earliest stages
+• Investment approach: Leads rounds in business software

 • Portfolio size: 71 investments